NCSU-Libraries/circa/user_guide/quickstart_demo.md

 ### Installation

 1. Make sure you have installed Vagrant and VirtualBox
-2. Install the vbguest Vagrant plugin by running the command `vagrant plugin install vagrant-vbguest` from your terminal application
+2. Install the vbguest Vagrant plugin by running the command `vagrant plugin install vagrant-vbguest` from your terminal application.
-3. Run  `git clone git@github.com:NCSU-Libraries/circa.git` from your terminal to clone the Circa GitHub repo
+3. Clone the Circa repository to your local machine by running `git clone git@github.com:NCSU-Libraries/circa.git`or download and unzip from https://github.com/ncsu-libraries/circa.
-4. Run `cd circa`
+4. Run `cd circa`.
-5. Create a copy of the file config/application_example.yml and name it application.yml (keeping it in the config folder)
+5. Rename application_example.yml to application.yml in the config directory.
-6. Create a copy of the file config/database-sqlite3.yml and name to database.yml (keeping it in the config folder)
+6. Rename database-sqlite3.yml to database.yml in the config directory.
 7. Update application.yml with the information needed to connect with your ArchivesSpace installation

      * **archivesspace_host** (ex. *archivespace.yourhost.org*)<br>